Krystex/Boids/README.md

 # 🐦 Boids 🐦

-Experimental boid simulation with custom ECS (Entity Component System).
+Experimental boid simulation with a custom Entity Component System, see on the [Online Demo](https://krystex.github.io/Boids/).

 https://user-images.githubusercontent.com/5840423/208698278-3c944ab0-d516-487c-8c22-016e5839dc9f.mov

 Implemented to study the Entity Component System pattern.
-Everything is implemented in vanilla JS, including a small basic linear algebra library.
+Everything is implemented in vanilla JS, including a tiny linear algebra library.

 To run the project, simply clone the repository and open `index.html`.